watertap-org/watertap/docs/technical_reference/flowsheets/ion_exchange.rst

 The following modifications to the IX flowsheet are planned for development:

-    * Add examples of other IX modeling options
+    * Add examples of the Freundlich (Clark) ion exchange model.
     * Improve auto-scaling of model for ease of use

 Code Documentation